AdaCore/gnatcoverage/doc/gnatcov/src_traces.rst

   at a given point in time.

-The sources for this example can be found under the `share/examples/gnatcoverage/doc/library_instr/` directory of the GNATDAS distribution.
+The sources for this example can be found under the `share/examples/gnatcoverage/doc/library_instr/` directory of the GNAT DAS distribution.

 Setting up the coverage runtime